M-Izadmehr/react-native-multiple-picker/README.md

 Installation
 -------------

-**react-native-multiple-picker** uses **npm install react-native-linear-gradient --save** module to handle the gradient effect.
+**react-native-multiple-picker** uses **react-native-linear-gradient** module to handle the gradient effect.
 Installing  **react-native-multiple-picker** should automatically install the dependencies, however, linear gradient has to be linked.
 In order to install this module suiccessfuly follow the this procedure:

 #### <i class="icon-file"></i> Installing react-native-linear-gradient